jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum-data.md

 #### Nomis - unemployment and income

-The best source for data on income and unemployment by local area was from the Office for National Statistics's [Nomis website](https://www.nomisweb.co.uk/), which provides a range of data on the UK labour markets.
+The best source for data on income and unemployment by local area was from the Office for National Statistic's [Nomis website](https://www.nomisweb.co.uk/), which provides a range of data on the UK labour markets.
 We need to download two sets of data: